 Response to Resistance

-Dublin Police recognizes the value of human life and is committed to protecting those the department serves.
-DPD officers regularly complete training in de-escalation and response to resistance to ensure officers understand and effectively interact with the public.
+The Dublin Police Department recognizes the value of human life and is committed to protecting those the department serves.
+Officers regularly complete training in de-escalation and response to resistance to ensure officers understand and effectively interact with the public.
 Training includes both classroom policy review and practical scenario-based exercises.
 Learn more.

 Internal Affairs and Complaint Process